ruslanmv/BOT-MMORPG-AI/README.md

 The preliminary solution is given with the following parts:

 1. **[Creation of the frontend application](./frontend/README.md)** - Here, we need to create the python program that will record our gameplay and control our videogame.
-This program should be able to record the screen during the gameplay.  (**updated Feb 2022**)
+This program should be able to record the screen during the gameplay.  (**updated March 2022**)
 2. **Creation of the backend pipeline** Here, we need to create a pipeline program that will move the recorded data into the cloud.
 Here we can use object storage like **s3** or **minio**.
 This allows us do not to saturate the **hard disk** on the client side during the **gameplay.**
 3. **Creation of the Dataset** - In this part, we have to create a dataset of the gameplay, recording the keys and mouse position and the screen.
 The recorded dataset may be stored in a non-relational database.
 4. **Data wrangling** -This part, we have to augment the images correctly to create the appropriate machine learning model.
 Here we need to apply good skills in computer vision.